 Natural teas can aid in the detox process and makes it more effective to help you feel better.
 Most teas can be considered as some form of “detox” even if they aren’t labeled that way.
 Each herbal ingredient has a specific purpose to aid a different need in the body.
 Mass production has grouped these ingredients and put a “detox” label on them.

-You don’t need to buy the expensive teas with really good marketing, you just need to understand and the find the ingredients that fit your needs and go from there.
+You don’t need to buy the expensive detox teas with really good marketing, you just need to understand and find the ingredients that fit your needs and go from there.
 I personally have a collection of 7 teas that I regularly go to for any common issues or illnesses I may have throughout the year.

-Why should I drink tea?
+Why should I drink tea for a detox?

 There are few beverages that give you the health benefits you will find in natural teas.
 A nighttime tea can calm you naturally for a good night’s rest rather than alcohol that numbs your senses and delivers empty calories.
 In the morning, a cup of tea can rejuvenate your mind and body without the sugar in your favorite latte.
 Sugary juices throughout the day only add to the problem.

 In addition to the nutrition facts, teas support and enhance your bodies’ natural processes:

 - Removes Toxins– Most teas contain antioxidants that can flush the body of toxins caused by bad habits like drinking too much caffeine, eating too many foods with preservatives, alcohol, smoking, and other environmental factors.

 - Appetite Suppressant– Using teas as a daily habit has been shown to curb the urge to indulge in sweet treats or salty snacks throughout the day.

 - Hydration– Most of us are severely dehydrated and may not even notice.
 Tea is a great way to stay hydrated and keep your body operating as it should.

 - Digestion– Because teas can aid in digestion, it helps your body to natural eliminate toxins as it is designed to do.